 In England, half of all adults are not active enough to benefit their health.
 This means that they are at risk of developing serious illnesses such as diabetes, heart disease and cancer.

 But it doesn’t have to be this way.

-Walking for Health is England’s largest network of health walk schemes, helping people across the country lead a more active lifestyle.
-We’ve done this with great success for over 12 years, improving the mental and physical well-being of thousands of people.
+Walking for Health is England’s largest network of health walks with over 375 active schemes, helping people across the country lead a more active lifestyle.
+We’ve done this with great success for over 14 years, improving the mental and physical well-being of thousands of people.

 Many of our walkers start walking to improve their health, but find it easy to keep coming back because of all the new friends they’ve made.
 So as well as all the physical health benefits, Walking for Health is also great for your social life!

 All schemes across England are supported by a national team providing free promotion, advice and tools to help raise awareness of Walking for Health amongst policy-makers, funders and partners as well as potential walkers.
 Meet the national team.